 Next up on our visa series, is how to get yourself a tourist visa for Uzbekistan.
 Depending on your nationality, the type of visa you need, where you apply for it, and how can vary quite a bit.

 We’ve put all the key information together on one page to help make your visa process pain-free.

 If sadly, you are not from one of those nationalities, you will need to organize your visa prior to the trip.
 Some nationalities don’t need an LOI (e.g. UK citizens getting the visa from the embassy in London), however, most do.
 Even if you have a UK passport, but are getting the visa elsewhere, you might need an LOI, depending on the embassy.
 In this case, we will arrange your LOI, which if you’re booking a tour with us, will be included in the tour price.

-It is possible to get your visa on arrival at the airport in Tashkent, however the consulate there is just a guy with a printer and it sometimes can take a while (the maximum we’ve heard of is about four hours, but usually we’d be expecting around an hour), so if it is possible for you to get the visa at an embassy prior to the trip, we would recommend that.
+It is possible to get your visa on arrival at the airport in Tashkent, however the counter there is just a guy with a printer and it sometimes can take a while (the maximum we’ve heard of is about four hours, but usually we’d be expecting around an hour), so if it is possible for you to get the visa at an embassy prior to the trip, we would recommend that.
 If you live in a country without an Uzbek embassy though (Australia for example) and aren’t traveling anywhere else beforehand, getting it at the airport is still an option.

 Letter Of Invitation